Otis Worldwide Corporation (OTIS) Just Got Our Attention

 Berenberg, on the other hand, stated in their research note that they expect to see OTIS reach a price target of $85.
 The rating they have provided for OTIS stocks is “Buy” according to the report published on March 16th, 2021.

-After a stumble in the market that brought OTIS to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.61% of loss for the given period.
+After a stumble in the market that brought OTIS to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.06% of gains for the given period.

 Insider Trading